Blog →

 Transferring data is easier between integrated software.
 When your customer service software integrates with CRM like HubSpot, it’s easy for support agents to access customer data and register support tickets and other interactions in the CRM.

 Integrations also make automation easier.
-For example, you could integrate a third-party tool like Asana to automatically create support-related tasks for agents whenever a customer opens a support ticket.
+For example, you could integrate a third-party tool like Jira to automatically create support-related tasks for your engineering team whenever a customer opens a support ticket.

 A customer service platform’s own customer support team says a lot about the company’s commitment to customer service.